SKA-ScienceDataProcessor/delivery-prototypes/README.md

 ---

 This is an internal call used to enable the stager to report the completion of staging tasks.
-It currently uses one-time passcodes but should eventually be updated to use OAuth.
+It allows requests to use either GET or POST methods.

 **Parameters**